-Compared to the rest of the Omaha market, the Downtown Omaha submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Omaha market, the Downtown Omaha submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.

-In the last 90 days, 14 listings have been made available, which means listings are probably leasing quickly.
+In the last 90 days, 14 listings have been listed, which means listings most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 14% of the available leases in the Downtown Omaha are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 164% of the listings in the Downtown Omaha are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 13,810 sqft, there are still 0 new listings below 2,000 sqft.
-Most properties in this region are around 6 floors.
-Most buildings in this region were built in 1924 and are Class A.
+Even though the median size is 3,360 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this region are approximately 6 floors.
+Most buildings in this market were built in 1958 and are Class A.

-Health care is the dominant industry in this market.
-Most of the folk of Downtown Omaha work from home.
+Health care is the dominant industry in this region.
+Most of the residents of Downtown Omaha work from home.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.